 Examiners are asked to provide their questions in the form of camera-ready completed papers, typed in the appropriate format with title/rubric page, good quality diagrams and a full set of marking criteria.
 The goal is to carry out minimal revision of these papers after the initial submission, so setters/checkers should be confident that each paper is ready to present to candidates or to an external examiner.
 (To this end, setters and checkers are asked to sign a cover sheet for each paper, confirming its readiness.)

-One printed copy of each paper should be submitted to the Student Services Office.
-The call for questions includes: the dates, times and membership of the co-ordination meetings; a list of modules; and a list of setters and checkers - questions must be set and checked by the persons indicated, unless the Examinations Officer agrees to a substitute (it is understood that questions will eventually be marked by the setter).
+One printed copy of each paper should be submitted to the Education Support Office.
+The call for questions includes: the dates, times and membership of the co-ordination meetings; a list of modules; and a list of setters and checkers - questions must be set and checked by the persons indicated, unless the Assessment Officer agrees to a substitute (it is understood that questions will eventually be marked by the setter).
 A template with preset styles is available (see below).
-Some guidelines for typing are given below.
+Some templates and guidelines for preparation are given below.

 After the corrections required by the co-ordination meeting have been made, the papers are sent to the External Examiners who may require further amendments before granting their approval.